abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/servopi/README.md

 ```
 offsetEnable()
 ```
 Enable pulse offsets.
-This will set servo pulses to be staggered across the channels to reduce surges in current draw
+This will set servo pulses to be staggered across the channels to reduce surges in the current draw
 **Parameter:** null
 **Returns:** null